-Connect through Cloudflare Access using kubectl · Cloudflare for Teams documentation
+Connect through Cloudflare Access using kubectl

 Create a Zero Trust policy

-First, navigate to the Cloudflare for Teams Dashboard to create a new application.
+First, navigate to the Zero Trust Dashboard to create a new application.
 Select the

 Applications page from the sidebar.
 Click Add application.